ciscoheat/mithril-hx/README.md

 This is usually nothing you have to worry about if you're using Haxe classes only for your components and state.
 In that context, `this` works normally.

+## When using Node.js

+If you're using Node.js, you can install and use Mithril from npm instead of the Haxe port (see below for server side examples).
+To do that, define `-D mithril-native`.

 # Haxe examples

 This repo has some examples that can be interesting to test.
 Clone it, open a prompt in the directory and run: